-Unlike sticking your head in the sand sticking your entire body is not a bad idea.
+Unlike sticking your head in the sand, your entire body may not be a bad idea!

 Given a properly designed, installed, stocked and fortified bunker your survival probability goes up exponentially.
 Considering a bunker is a big step for any prepper and requires a significant amount of planning and preparation.
 You must decide if your interpretation of the future requires this level of preparation.

 When considering a project of this magnitude you must include several questions.

 After all the fantastic prepper dreaming you are eventually brought back to reality when you start to think about how much a bunker will actually set you back.
 This article will ground your expectations for underground bunker prices in reality with respect to how much you can expect to spend on your private underground paradise.